LordOfTheSnow/fritzboxActors2InfluxDB/README.md

 7. From within the virtual environment, call the script with `python fritzGetAINValues.py`.

-The script will output the current values for the smart plugs that it finds.
+The script will output the current values for the smart plugs that it finds and will also write them into the configured Influx database.

 #### Run via periodically via cron

 If you want to run this script periodically via cron, you can call the wrapper script **cronscript.sh**.

+7. Set execute permissions for the script: `chmod ug+x cronscript.sh`
-Call `crontab -e` to edit the cron table (crontab), e.g.:
+8. Call `crontab -e` to edit the cron table (crontab), e.g.:

 ```
 # m h  dom mon dow   command